-- 1. Resubmission Statement: If this application is a resubmission then the applicant will provide a brief statement on how this application addresses the reviewers' critiques. - 2.
-Program Summary: A brief description of the translational project for which partnering is sought and an overview of the overall development program. - Target Product Profile: Table summary of the candidate development goals description of the aspirational product not the specific goals of your proposal (template provided). - 4.
-Statement of Significance and Impact: Description of the unmet medical need; description of how the proposed product, if successful, would address an unmet need or accelerate or increase the likelihood successfully developing a stem cell treatment(s); and description of the value proposition for your intended product. - 5.
-Rationale: Summary of the scientific and/or clinical rationale for developing the intended product as proposed and a summary of the available data that support moving forward with the proposed project at this stage. - 6.
-Plan and Milestones: Project plan and milestones (template provided) to achieve the expected project outcome defined for the product proposed. - 7.
-Timeline: Activities-based timeline in Gantt chart-like format. - 8.
-FDA Correspondence: Relevant FDA correspondence and plan for addressing points raised by FDA.

-- 9. Team Organization: Team structure, leadership, and communications plan, including any CROs or CMOs that will be utilized. - 10.
-Contingency Plan: Summary of potential risks, costs associated with those risks, and mitigation strategies, together with a financial contingency plan outlining viable funding sources in the event that costs exceed the amount of funding disbursement. - 11.
-Resources and Environment: A brief description of the resources available to the project and environment. - 12.
-References.
+- 1. Program Summary: A brief description of the translational project for which partnering is sought and an overview of the overall development program. - Target Product Profile: Table summary of the candidate development goals description of the aspirational product not the specific goals of your proposal (template provided). - 3.
+Statement of Significance and Impact: Description of the unmet medical need; description of how the proposed product, if successful, would address an unmet need or accelerate or increase the likelihood successfully developing a stem cell treatment(s); and description of the value proposition for your intended product. - 1.
+Rationale: Summary of the scientific and/or clinical rationale for developing the intended product as proposed and a summary of the available data that support moving forward with the proposed project at this stage. - 5.
+Plan and Milestones: Project plan and milestones (template provided) to achieve the expected project outcome defined for the product proposed. - 6.
+Timeline: Activities-based timeline in Gantt chart-like format. - 7.
+FDA Correspondence: Relevant FDA correspondence and plan for addressing points raised by FDA. - 8.
+Team Organization: Team structure, leadership, and communications plan, including any CROs or CMOs that will be utilized. - 9.
+Contingency Plan: Summary of potential risks, costs associated with those risks, and mitigation strategies, together with a financial contingency plan outlining viable funding sources in the event that costs exceed the amount of funding disbursement. - 10.
+Resources and Environment: A brief description of the resources available to the project and environment. - 11.
+References